 In his colorful work, Alex explores the whimsical universe of children’s imagination and how the kids see the world and interact with their feelings.
 Through Ferror’s characters, mostly children and their imaginary friends, the artist encourages diversity, creativity, love, and respect, among other messages and feelings that the artist considers to be essential since childhood.

 In 2021, two of Alex’ biggest dreams have became true.
 He had a limited series of sculptures being released in collaboration with a Chicago-based art agency, having for the first time, his characters going 3D.
-In addition, Alex Ferror’s first illustrated children’s book is expected to be released in May 2021.

 Currently, Alex is based in Lisbon, Portugal, where he lives with his wife Joy and their little dog Amélie.